stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 });
 ```

 Notice that the lambda we create *copies* the objects `res` and `arena_v`.
-The trick here is that, because anything allocated with Stan's arena using `arena_t` or `to_arena()` are [TriviallyCopyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) (as are arithmetic scalars).
+The trick here is that, because anything allocated with Stan's arena using @ref stan::arena_t or @ref stan::math::to_arena are [TriviallyCopyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) (as are arithmetic scalars).
 So the memory is safe and sound within our arena and so these are safe and fast to copy.

 An alternative approach to the above function could also have been